heathen1878/Docker/readme.md

 You can attach VS Code using the Run and Debug options and adding this [vscode configuration](.vscode/launch.json) to your repo.

+### Testing

+The docker compose test file contains overrides for running tests for the applications..

 ## Useful links

 [Willy Wonka](https://www.youtube.com/watch?v=GsLZz8cZCzc)